Daisy-Nguyen-222/Titanic47/README.md

 # Titanic47

-Model for a Kaggle newbie challenge
+A model for a Kaggle newbie challenge